-Librarian: Ed Weech
+Librarian: Edward Weech

 Contact: ew at royalasiaticsociety dot org

-Contact: nc at royalasiaticsociety dot org
+Contact: ej at royalasiaticsociety dot org

 The Society’s Library includes over 80,000 books, journals, and pamphlets.
 The printed collections date back to the sixteenth century.
 In subject and language they span the whole of the Asian continent as well as adjacent regions, with Indian and Persian cultures particularly well-represented.
 The core of the printed collections is nineteenth-century material, and the collection is representative of the development of Oriental studies from the late-eighteenth to early-twentieth centuries.
 A vast range of subjects are covered, with the main strengths being in languages, philology, art, history, literature, religion, and philosophy.